-A COMMON COMPLAINT: My 10-year old son has complained several times about "his heart hurting."
+A COMMON COMPLAINT: My 10-year-old son has complained several times about “his heart hurting.”
 When I question him about the location of the pain, it is in his breastbone.
 He does not have difficulty breathing and has no history of heart problems.
 Is there anything that I can do for him such as giving him Tylenol or Advil?

 This is an example of how kids are so different from adults.
 If an adult complains of chest pain, it is considered a medical emergency fearing that this is a heart attack.
 Fortunately in children, this is not the case.
 As a matter of fact, heart attacks and other cardiac problems are extremely rare in kids.
-Reassuringly, one study performed in children with chest pain confirmed that in almost all cases both the chest x-ray and Electrocardiogram (ECG) were normal.
-The most common cause of chest pain in children is "Chest Wall Pain".
-In other words pain related to the actual ribs or muscles and not the lungs or heart.
+Reassuringly, one study performed on children with chest pain confirmed that in almost all cases both the chest x-ray and Electrocardiogram (ECG) were normal.
+The most common cause of chest pain in children is “Chest Wall Pain”.
+In other words, pain is related to the actual ribs or muscles and not the lungs or heart.

 Symptoms help distinguish chest wall pain from heart pain

 Usually, the history and description of symptoms are important clues to differentiating chest wall pain from pain of cardiac or heart origin.
 Cardiac pain is usually a feeling of chest tightness or heaviness, with really no specific location.
 In addition, cardiac pain may radiate to the arms or jaw and is frequently associated with nausea, dizziness, or excessive sweating.
 Heart pain also does not change with respiratory movements or body movements.
 However, chest wall pain is made worse or brought on by chest movements such as taking a deep breath or moving around.
 Also, in contrast to heart pain, chest wall pain is very specific in location.
 The child usually points exactly to where it hurts and a doctor can actually cause the pain when touching the tender area of the chest.

 What causes chest wall pain?